Zemlinsky

 A protégé of Brahms—their clarinet trios were paired at this year’s Proms—Zemlinsky went on to thrive in Vienna, working with Schoenberg, his brother-in-law.
 He was among Alma Schindler’s suitors before she married Mahler in 1902.
 In 1905 (the year after the premiere of Ravel‘s Shéhérazade, FWIW), Zemlinsky composed his symphonic poem-fantasy Die Seejungfrau:

-Written partly to exorcise his failed relationship with Alma, Die Seejungfrau was premiered at the same concert as Schoenberg’s Pelleas und Melisande.
-The latter is another fine piece that I relished in Boulez’s interpretation with the BBC—here he conducts it with the Gustav Mahler Youth Orchestra in 2003.
+Written partly to exorcise Zemlinsky’s failed relationship with Alma, Die Seejungfrau was premiered in Vienna at the same concert as Schoenberg’s Pelleas und Melisande.
+The latter is another fine piece that I relished in Boulez’s interpretation with the BBC—here he conducts it with the Gustav Mahler Youth Orchestra in 2003 (the same group later played it under Abbado in the Musikverein).
+Apart from Debussy and Schoenberg, Maeterlinck’s 1892 play also inspired Fauré and Sibelius.
+As Paul Griffiths writes,

 Schoenberg’s symphonic poem Pelleas und Melisande is not just filled with wrong notes, in the sense of Strauss’s Don Quixote; it is a fifty-minute long protracted wrong note.
 This is to be taken literally.
 What else may hide behind these cacophonies is quite impossible to find out.